-Overall, the Arizona Cardinals emblem is a strong and emotional symbol that conveys the values and qualities needed to win American football.
+Overall, the Arizona Cardinals’ emblem is a strong and emotional symbol that conveys the values and qualities necessary to succeed in American football.
 Passion, energy, strength, leadership, intelligence, and confidence – all these qualities are combined in one bright and memorable logo, which is one of the most recognizable in the world of sports.

 Arizona Cardinals: Brand overview

-Arizona Cardinals are a professional American football team that competes in the National Football League (NFL) as a member of the league’s National Football Conference (NFC) West division.
-The Cardinals play their home games at State Farm Stadium, which opened in 2006 and is located in the northwestern suburb of Glendale, Arizona.
-A cardinal bird perched on the laces of a football has been a symbol of Arizona Cardinals since 1947.
+The Arizona Cardinals are a professional American football team that competes in the National Football League (NFL) as a member of the NFC West Division in the National Football Conference (NFC).
+The Cardinals play their home matches at the State Farm Stadium, which was opened in 2006 and is located in the northwestern suburb of Glendale, Arizona.
+The cardinal bird, perched on a football lacing, has been the symbol of the Arizona Cardinals since 1947.

 The Cardinals were founded as the Morgan Athletic Club in 1898 in Chicago, Illinois.
-And they joined the NFL in 1920.
-The club then moved to St. Louis in 1960 and played in that city through 1987 (sometimes referred to as the “Football Cardinals” or the “Big Red” to avoid confusion with the St. Louis Cardinals of Major League Baseball).
+They joined the NFL in 1920.
+In 1960, the club moved to St. Louis and played there until 1987, sometimes referred to as “Football Cardinals” or “Big Red” to avoid confusion with the St. Louis Cardinals from Major League Baseball.

-Before the 1988 season, the team moved west to Tempe, Arizona, a college suburb east of Phoenix, and played their home games for the next 18 seasons at Sun Devil Stadium on Arizona State University.
-In 2006, the club moved to their current home field in Glendale, although the team’s executive offices and training facility remain in Tempe.
+Before the 1988 season, the team moved west to Tempe, Arizona, a college suburb east of Phoenix, and spent the next 18 seasons playing their home games at Sun Devil Stadium on the Arizona State University campus.
+In 2006, the club moved to its current home field in Glendale, although the team’s offices and training center are still located in Tempe.

-The primary colors of “Arizona Cardinals” are white and red.
-The Cardinals moved to Arizona in 1988, and the flag of Arizona was added to the sleeves the following year.
-The Cardinal head – a symbol of the team – is on the helmet and the emblem Arizona Cardinals.
+The primary colors of the “Arizona Cardinals” are white and red.
+The Cardinals moved to Arizona in 1988, and the next year, the Arizona flag was added to the sleeves.
+The cardinal head, the team’s symbol, is featured on the Arizona Cardinals’ helmet and emblem.

 Meaning and History

-The evolution of the Arizona Cardinals logos happened as the team changed names, moved to new cities, and moved from one league to another.
-What began with a monogram in the form of combined letters “CC,” and then became the inscription “CARD-PITT,” eventually turned into a red cardinal.
+The evolution of the Arizona Cardinals’ logos happened as the team changed names, relocated to new cities, and transitioned from one league to another.
+What started as a monogram in the form of the combined letters “CC” eventually turned into the inscription “CARD-PITT” and then became the red cardinal.

-The bird has always been drawn in different ways.
-One of the earliest emblems featured a detailed cartoon illustration of the cardinal; then, he was introduced as an anthropomorphic muscular character.
-Over time, the artists began to depict only the head, refining the option once proposed by the Verlander Design studio.
+The bird was always drawn differently.
+On one of the earliest emblems, the cardinal was depicted as a detailed cartoonish illustration; then, it was portrayed as an anthropomorphic, muscular character.
+Over time, artists began depicting only the head, perfecting the version once proposed by Verlander Design.

 What is Arizona Cardinals?

-The Arizona Cardinals is the oldest but one of the least successful National Football League franchises.
-It has been in the league since 1920 and NFC West since 2002.
-A Phoenix Metropolitan Area football team formed in 1989 was originally called the Morgan Athletic Club.
-The Cardinals currently host their home games at State Farm Stadium.
+The Arizona Cardinals are one of the oldest but least successful franchises in the National Football League.
+It has been competing in the league since 1920 and in the NFC West since 2002.
+The football team from the Phoenix metropolitan area, formed in 1989, was originally called the Morgan Athletic Club.
+Currently, the Cardinals play their home matches at State Farm Stadium.

 1920 – 1934